Lytkini/Lytkini.github.io/index.md

 layout: default
 ---

-# Hello World

-I'm hosted with GitHub Pages.
+## This is a draft

+The section will be updated soon.

-## The Odin Project
+## Courses

+### Java

+The section contains some projects that I've done in [the University of Helsinki’s free massive open online course (MOOC) on programming](https://java-programming.mooc.fi/).

+The course is not fully translated, so I'm not able to get certification yet.

+### JavaScript, HTML and CSS

-This section shows some of the projects I've done during [the Odin Project web development course](https://www.theodinproject.com).
+The section shows some of projects I've done in [the Odin Project web development course](https://www.theodinproject.com).

 * [Rock Paper Scissors](https://lytkini.com/JS-rock-paper-scissors-TheOdinProject/)
 * [Etch-A-Sketch](https://lytkini.com/etch-a-sketch-TheOdinProject/)